chetankumar2589/text-summarization-fde-assessment/documentation.md

-# Text Summarization API - FDE Assessment
+# Text Summarization API through n8n

 ## Overview
 This project implements an end-to-end text summarization system using n8n workflow automation and a React frontend, integrated with the Groq LLM API (Llama-3.3-70b-versatile).